SJinKim/SmartCity_Chatbot/README.md

 #### Backend

 ##### WSL (Linux-Terminal)
-1. Navigate to the directory where you want to install the project `cd <your-home-directory>`.
-2. Clone the GitHub repository `git clone https://github.com/SJinKim/SmartCity_Chatbot.git`.
+1. Clone the GitHub repository `git clone https://github.com/SJinKim/SmartCity_Chatbot.git`.
    - If you encounter an error, run `git config --system core.protectNTFS false` in CMD as Administrator.
+2. Navigate to the directory where you want to install the project `cd <your-home-directory>`.
 3. Navigate to project directory `cd SmartCity_Chatbot`.
 4. Navigate to backend folder `cd backend`.
 5. Create a virtual environment `python3 -m venv <venv-directory-name>`.
 6. Activate the created virtual environment `source <venv-directory-name>/bin/activate`.
 7. Install the required packages `pip3 install -r requirements.unix.txt`.
 8. Check if your `.env` file (containing the Azure OpenAI credentials) is in the root directory of backend folder.
-9. Start backend server `uvicorn main:app --reload`.
+9. Start backend server `uvicorn main:app` / optional `uvicorn main:app --reload` to enable auto-reload.
 10. Open browser via `http://127.0.0.1:8000` / to quit `Ctrl+C`.

 ##### PowerShell (Windows-Terminal)
-1. Navigate to the directory where you want to install the project `cd <your-home-directory>`.
-2. Clone the GitHub repository `git clone https://github.com/SJinKim/SmartCity_Chatbot.git`.
+1. Clone the GitHub repository `git clone https://github.com/SJinKim/SmartCity_Chatbot.git`.
    - If you encounter an error, run `git config --system core.protectNTFS false` in CMD as Administrator.
+2. Navigate to the directory where you want to install the project `cd <your-home-directory>`.
 3. Navigate to project directory `cd SmartCity_Chatbot`.
 4. Navigate to backend folder `cd backend`.
 5. Create a virtual environment `python -m venv <venv-directory-name>`.
 6. Activate the created virtual environment `./<venv-directory-name>/Scripts/Activate.ps1`.
-7. Install the required packages `pip install -r requirements.win`.
+7. Install the required packages `pip install -r requirements.win.txt`.
 8. Check if your `.env` file (containing the Azure OpenAI credentials) is in the root directory of backend folder.
 9. Start backend server `uvicorn main:app` / optional `uvicorn main:app --reload` to enable auto-reload.
 10. Open browser via `http://127.0.0.1:8000` / to quit `Ctrl+C`.